GVNG/SQLCPPBridgeFramework/README.md

 SQL-scripts for updating tables/indexes are called or a simple deleting followed by recreating the tables is made (this is the only place where you may need SQL knowledge);
-* Storing of base types (here and below) arithmetic/enum/std::string by string keys (the so-called KV-storage);
+* storing of base types (here and below) arithmetic/enum/std::string by string keys (the so-called KV-storage);
-* Storing iterable containers with the values ​​of all base types in the KV-storage;
+* storing iterable containers with the values ​​of all base types in the KV-storage;
 * storing of classes' instances with members of base types in a single repository with creation of required indexes and control of objects'